k-l-lambda/claude-master/tests/cases/life-game/README.md

 ## Your Task

 Create a Conway's Game of Life running in terminal.
+The game rendering in terminal should hold the cursor position, no scrolling.

 Initial with a randomized state or from a config file, give a proper default world size.